Here I will focus on tools and techniques almost any dev can adopt.

 One way to stamp out magic is to read official documentation.
 Often it’s surprisingly good!

 Another way is to use the terminal for programs designed to be used on the terminal.
-GUIs are great for very visual tasks, e.g. 3-way merges, but don’t use a GUI for all Git tasks just because a few are confusing in the terminal.
+GUIs are great for visual tasks like 3-way merges, but don’t use a GUI for all Git tasks just because a few are confusing in the terminal.
 The terminal gives direct access to inputs and outputs of the program itself.
-This leads to powerful composeability: The heart of The Unix Way.
+This is The Unix Way.

 I have, many times, changed my mind when writing code-level documentation.
 To give an example: